samccone/bundle-buddy/README.md

 #### Detecting duplicated code across bundles:

-To detect duplicared code across bundles, bundle buddy uses source maps from each of our chuncks to extract the overlap.
+To detect duplicated code across bundles, bundle buddy uses source maps from each of our chunks to extract the overlap.
 Run bundle buddy with a path to each of your source maps to run the analysis.

 ##### Example run using the attached test data in the project: